Corpus Christi Water Quality at a Glance

 • Elevated Storage: Construction of new elevated storage tanks improving system pressure and emergency reserves

-• Mary Rhodes Pipeline Phase 2: Completion of additional transmission capacity increasing system reliability and drought resilience
+• Mary Rhodes Pipeline Enhancement: Completion of Phase 2 and recent upgrades to maximum pumping capacity of 72-79 MGD, increasing system reliability and drought resilience

 • SCADA System Modernization: Implementation of advanced monitoring and control systems providing real-time operational oversight